Balangiga bells: Return to Samar

 The bells were airlifted by a Philippine Air Force C-130 plane to the nearby town of Guiuan, arriving on December 14.
 These were then delivered to Balangiga in a two-hour journey via road.
 The bells were then turned over to the Balangiga town the next day.
 In a ceremony attended by President Rodrigo Duterte, the transfer certificate was given to Mayor Randy Graza.
 Duterte then rang one of the bells, and remarked that the credit for the return of the bells "goes to the American people and the Filipino people".

 The three church bells were returned to the San Lorenzo de Martir Parish Church in the afternoon of December 15, 2018.
 On Sunday the next day before dawn, one of the bells was rung for Simbang Gabi for the first time in the church since 1901.

+The return of the bells sparked an economic renaissance in Balangiga, leading to opening of new businesses.
+The United States ambassador to the Philippines, MaryKay Carlson, visited the bells on 2022.

 The successful campaign to return the bells came about due to lobbying efforts of Dr. Henry B. Howard to change the 2018 National Defense Appropriations Act and the implementation of such changes by U.S. Deputy Assistant Secretary of Defense Dr. Joseph Felter.
 Subsequent to these efforts, support of veterans organizations, including the Veterans of Foreign Wars and the American Legion, although not a legal requirement of the 2018 National Defense Appropriations Act, emerged with both organizations passing resolutions supporting the return of the Balangiga bells after the changes to the 2018 National Defense Appropriations Act and the announcement by Secretary Mattis that the bells would be returned.
 Rolando Borrinaga and former United States Navy officers Brian Buzzell, Dennis Wright, and Dan McKinnon are described as those who "campaigned to have the bells repatriated" via lobbying of the veterans organizations; these same American ex-servicemen had spearheaded the recovery from West Point in 2016 of another church bell taken in 1901 from the Saints Peter and Paul Church in Bauang, La Union.
 The Balangiga Research Group's work was important in convincing US veterans to support the effort to return the bells.
 The group includes Borrinaga, British journalist Bob Couttie, and E. Jean Wall, the daughter of Adolph Gamlin, an American soldier of the 9th Infantry who survived the Filipino attack in 1901.